elena-krismer/Project_FASTQtrimmer/Report/Report.md

 This program is written in Python.

-### 4.1. <essentialMain part <a name="4.1">
+### 4.1.
+Essential Main Part <a name="4.1">

 ##### Main steps:
-To create a command-line interface the argparse library is used.
+To create a command-line interface the argparse library is implemented.
 To run the program the user must define the FASTQ filename and the name of the output file.
 All further commands are optional and the minimum quality is specified as 20.
 After the arguments of the user got passed to the run-function, the following steps are conducted:

 - **Reading into a list**: after reading the file the lines are stored into a list.